-The Small UAV Coalition offers the following comments in support of the IA petition:
+The Small UAV Coalition offers the following comments in support of the Viafield petition:

-Section 333 directs the FAA to authorize UAV operations that may safely operate in the national airspace system; IA's petition demonstrates safe operations.
+Section 333 directs the FAA to authorize UAV operations that may safely operate in the national airspace system; Viafield's petition demonstrates safe operations.

-Congress gave the FAA authority to determine whether certain unmanned aircraft systems may be operated safely in the national airspace system,2 and listed in section 333 seven factors for the FAA to consider.
+Congress gave the FAA authority to determine whether certain unmanned aircraft systems may be operated safely in the national airspace system, and listed in section 333 seven factors for the FAA to consider.
 The FAA is to consider operational risks and steps that can be taken to eliminate or reduce such risks.
 In the view of the Small UAV Coalition, risk should be the touchstone for any and all FAA rules, waivers, and exemptions governing UAVs.

 We recognize that, in implementing the Federal Aviation Act as Congress directed, the FAA historically has imposed greater requirements on commercial operators than on general aviation.
-However, those requirements derive from a legitimate public concern over passenger safety on manned aircraft that serve as common carriers for public transportation, and do not apply to operation of small unmanned aircraft, such as the UAV operations proposed by IA.
+However, those requirements derive from a legitimate public concern over passenger safety on manned aircraft that serve as common carriers for public transportation, and do not apply to operation of small unmanned aircraft, such as the UAV operations proposed by Viafield.

-Unlike the model aircraft concept defined in section 336, the FAA's safety evaluation of UAV operations does not hinge on whether the operation is public, commercial, recreational or philanthropic.3
+Unlike the model aircraft concept defined in section 336, the FAA's safety evaluation of UAV operations does not hinge on whether the operation is public, commercial, recreational or philanthropic.

 The Small UAV Coalition also wishes to respond to comments filed by the Air Line Pilots Association ("ALPA") in other section 333 exemption dockets, in which ALPA argues that all aircraft, manned and unmanned, in the National Airspace System ("NAS") "must operate to the same high level of safety."
 This position is at odds with the explicit direction by Congress in the Federal Aviation Act, that the FAA promulgate safety regulations considering "(A) the duty of an air carrier to provide service with the highest possible degree of safety in the public interest, and (B) differences between air transportation and other air commerce."
 Requirements imposed on common carriers for air transportation under Parts 121 and 135 are much more stringent that requirements imposed on general aviation under Part 91.
 Certainly requirements may differ depending on whether a UAV will be operating in Class G airspace or controlled airspace.
 Manned aircraft are currently subject to different requirements based on the airspace in which they are operated.
-Here, IA proposes to operate its UAVs in class G or E airspace below 400 feet AGL within the visual line of sight of the pilot and observer, over privately-owned land with the consent of the landowner.
-These and other precautions are more than adequate to ensure safe operations by IA.
+Here, Viafield proposes to operate its UAV below 400 feet AGL within the visual line of sight of the operator.
+These and other precautions are more than adequate to ensure safe operations by Viafield.

-While the Coalition is committed to ensuring the safety of small UAV and UAS operations in the National Airspace System, we believe FAA safety regulations should be proportionate to the risks posed by the particular UAV operations proposed, distinguishing small UAVs from other
+While the Coalition is committed to ensuring the safety of small UAV and UAS operations in the National Airspace System, we believe FAA safety regulations should be proportionate to the risks posed by the particular UAV operations proposed, distinguishing small UAVs from other UAVs.
+Small UAV operations, such as those proposed by Viafield, pose minimal risks to safety and should, therefore, be subject to minimal and appropriate regulations.

-2 Subsections 333(a) and (c) provide that safety in the national airspace system is the ultimate consideration.
+&lt;sup>2 Subsections 333(a) and (c) provide that safety in the national airspace system is the ultimate consideration.

-3 Although Congress in section 336 limited the special rule for model aircraft to aircraft "flown for hobby or recreational purposes," the FAA need not and should not apply a commercial/non-commercial distinction in its small UAV rulemaking under section 332 or when considering petitions for exemption and other requests under section 333.
-All regulations and policies with respect to small UAVs should be safety and risk-based, taking into consideration size, weight, speed, altitude, etc., and this approach should be taken in evaluating IA's petition.
+&lt;sup>3 Although Congress in section 336 limited the special rule for model aircraft to aircraft "flown for hobby or recreational purposes," the FAA need not and should not apply a commercial/non-commercial distinction in its small UAV rulemaking under section 332 or when considering petitions for exemption and other requests under section 333.
+All regulations and policies with respect to small UAVs should be safety and risk-based, taking into consideration size, weight, speed, altitude, etc., and this approach should be taken in evaluating Viafield's petition.

-4 49 U.S.C.
+&lt;sup>4 49 U.S.C.
 44701(d) and 44702(b).